spatie/selenium-client/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/selenium-client.svg?style=flat-square)](https://packagist.org/packages/spatie/selenium-client)

 Selenium is a great tool for testing.
-This package gives you a boilerplate setup to automate for example testing a legacy form.
+This package gives you a boilerplate setup to automate UI testing tasks you'd do manually otherwise.

+For example: you can make a scenario to test the flow of a form in one of your projects, without having to worry about setting up Selenium itself.

 ## Installation